Franco-German show of unity masks policy divide

 It is not all doom and gloom between Berlin and Paris.
 Officials in Merkel's entourage see the appointment of the moderate Socialist Valls in a government reshuffle last month as proof that France is gravitating towards Germany on policy.

-In private, their comments are tinged with concern about the pace of change in their western neighbor.
+In private, their comments are tinged with concern about the pace of change in their western neighbour.
 But in public, they studiously avoid any comments that might be construed as criticism of Hollande.

 "The domestic political situation for Hollande is a difficult one.
 So external advice isn't helpful," Michael Roth, a German Foreign Ministry official in charge of Franco-German relations, told Reuters.